maxotta/kiv-psi/README.md

 ⚠️ **IMPORTANT NOTE:** Don't forget to start the GNS3 VM each time you want to work with GNS3 ! ⚠️

-The GNS3 software architecture is pretty flexible, you can connect to several server and it has even a Web UI!
+The GNS3 software architecture is pretty flexible, you can connect to several servers and it has even a Web UI!

 ```
 +---------------+                  +----------+     +------+